-Water for food and for drinking should take priority over water for industries and unnecessary consumption and food security policies.
-At the state level, the Tasmanian government has led the way with its Food Security Council supporting community and council actions.
-To effect wider institutional change, the FSPUD principles need to be integrated into high-level Council strategic plans, and into State government planning legislation and policy frameworks.
+Get Councils to promote rather than block grey water and black water systems and food security policies.75 At the state level, the Tasmanian government has led the way with its Food Security Council supporting community and council actions.76 To effect wider institutional change, the FSPUD principles need to be integrated into high-level Council strategic plans, and into State government planning legislation and policy frameworks.
 The Heart Foundation has already developed training and support programmes for planners from all local government departments.
 This work should be further supported, and extended into other States and Territories.

-...PFP participant, Newcastle
+...
+PFP participant, Hobart